scylladb/scylla-rust-driver/docs/source/queries/batch.md

 ```

 ### Preparing a batch
-Instead of preparing each query individually, it's possible to prepare a whole batch at once:
+Instead of preparing each statement individually, it's possible to prepare a whole batch at once:

 ```rust
 # extern crate scylla;